 Challenger 2 blew both rear tires.
 Thompson got the "C2" stopped safely but the

-2017, the same BME Forged Aluminum Racing Pistons will be in his pair of Hemis.
+with the same BME Forged Aluminum Racing Pistons in his pair of Hemis.

 Why have Bill Miller Engineering Pistons

-had such success in NASCAR, the Australian Supercar Series, at Bonneville Salt
+had such success in NASCAR, the Australian Supercar Series, at Bonneville and in

 BME makes a better piston.

 The BME Advantage

 In the mid-'90s, the first Sprint Cup team